equinor/tagreader-python/README.md

 ## Documentation

 There is a [quickstart](examples/quickstart.ipynb) example file that should get you going.
-Also check out the [manual](docs/manual.md) for more information.
+Also check out the [full documentation](https://equinor.github.io/tagreader-python/) for more information.

 ## Contributing